-- a) Grooming - Lawn Mowing Immediately following operation, sweep or blow clippings onto vegetated ground. - Fertilizer Operation Prevent overspray.
-Sweep or blow fertilizer onto vegetated ground immediately following operation. - Pesticide Operations Prevent overspray.
-Use spot treatment immediately following operation sweep or blow dry pesticide onto vegetated ground. - b) Remove or contain all erodible or loose material prior to forecast wind and precipitation events or before non-stormwater will pass through the project site.
-For light weight debris, maintenance can require immediately attention for wind events and many times daily maintenance or as needed for precipitation or nonstormwater events. - c) Landscape project materials and waste can usually be contained or controlled by operational best management practices. - Operational; including but not limited to: - Strategic staging of materials eliminating exposure, such as not staging on pavement; - Avoiding multiple day staging of landscaping backfill and spoil on pavements; and - Haul off spoil as generated or daily.
+- a) Grooming - Lawn Mowing Immediately following operation sweep or blow clippings onto vegetated ground. - Fertilizer Operation Prevent overspray.
+Sweep or blow fertilizer onto vegetated ground immediately following operation. - Pesticide Operations Prevent overspray, use spot treatment, sweep or blow dry pesticide onto vegetated ground immediately following operation. - b) Remove or contain all erodible or loose material prior forecast wind and precipitation events, before any non-stormwater will pass through and over the project site and at end of work period.
+Light weight debris and landscape materials can require immediately attention when wind expected. - c) Landscape project materials and waste can usually be contained or controlled by operational best management practices. - Operational; including but not limited to: - Strategic staging of materials eliminating exposure, such as not staging on pavement - Avoiding multiple day staging of landscaping backfill and spoil on pavements - > Haul off spoil as generated or daily - Scheduling work when weather forecast are clear.